Teaching & Training

 Program Support on behalf of the Aboriginal Review Group for the JACOS Hangingstone Expansion Project (2013-2018)

-University of Saskatchewan (SK, Canada), University of Victoria, (BC, Canada), University of Alberta (AB, Canada), Sessional Lecturer & Teaching Assistant (various years from 1988 and 2008)
+University of Saskatchewan (SK, Canada), University of Victoria, (BC, Canada), University of Alberta (AB, Canada), Sessional Lecturer & Teaching Assistant (various years from 1988 to 2008)

 “Thanks so much for your continuing contributions to ENSC401!
 I appreciate your